Boynton Beach Police Chief Michael Gregory speaks on Stanley Davis III death investigation

 BOYNTON BEACH, Fla. — Boynton Beach Police Chief Michael Gregory spoke to WPTV about the investigation on the death of Stanley Davis III.

-Davis, 13, died on December 26, 2021, as a Florida police officer attempted to pull him over for reckless driving on his dirt bike.
+Davis, 13, died on Dec.
+26 as a police officer attempted to pull him over for reckless driving on his dirt bike.

 His mother, Shannon Thompson, spoke directly to city leaders at Tuesday's night Boynton Beach commission meeting.